-Watching actress (she plays Kenna on the TV shoe Reign) Caitlin Stasey’s confessional about sexism in Hollywood, we’re reminded that just because someone’s life seems blessed, it doesn’t mean they don’t experience the same challenges and BS as anyone else.
+Watching the actress Caitlin Stasey who plays Kenna on the TV show, Reign talk about sexism in Hollywood, we’re reminded that just because someone’s life seems blessed, it doesn’t mean they don’t experience the same challenges and BS as anyone else.

 The BS that is sexism

-After she wore high-waisted jeans to a casting, one director called Stasey’s manager to say he doesn’t think she’s sexy anymore… just a mouthy girl next door.
+We’ve been hearing of Hollywood’s casting couch for years, but these days, subtler microaggressions are more common.
+Specifically, sexist behavior.
+Even fairly successful actresses don’t escape it.
+In Stasey’s case, after she wore high-waisted jeans to a casting, the director called her manager to say he doesn’t think she’s sexy anymore… just a mouthy girl next door.

 Why women remain silent